491 visa – Skilled Work Regional

 Over 18 years old, such as by providing a birth certificate or passport photo page;

 A resident in a designated area of Australia.
-Drivers licence, mortgage or tenancy agreements and utility bills are all documents you can include to verify this.
+Drivers license, mortgage or tenancy agreements and utility bills are all documents you can include to verify this.

 An eligible relative of yours.
 You can provide a birth certificate, marriage certificate, death certificate, adoption certificate, family status certificate or family books if maintained to prove this.